srinandan/apigee-opa-callout/README.md

 Apigee provides a policy called External Callout, which invokes an gRPC server that implements OPA.
 OPA provides golang [integration](https://github.com/open-policy-agent/opa) which is exposed as a gRPC service.
 In most cases, OPA provided HTTP API service/server is sufficient.
 This repo is mostly to show Apigee's External Callout policy with an example.

+NOTE:

+* OPA supports gRPC via the Envoy ext_authz interface.
+This was not used because Apigee's External Callout uses an Apigee defined gRPC proto for communication.
+Apigee's gRPC proto allows the External Callout server to get access to the Apigee Message Context (and manipulate it).

 ## Example

 In this example, Apigee produces a JWT token that looks like: